tokkonopapa/WordPress-IP-Geo-Block/README.md

     [IP2Location Country Blocker][IP2Blk]
 ), this plugin uses its local database prior to the REST APIs.

-8. This can be combined with other full spec security plugin such as [Wordfence Security][wordfence]
+9. This plugin is simple and lite enough to be able to cooperate with other full spec security plugin such as
+    [Wordfence Security][wordfence]
 (because the function of country bloking is available only for premium users).